Geospatial operations on points, lines and polygons

 spatial reads one or more data files (which may be multisegment files) that contains closed polygons and operates of these polygons in the specified way.
 Operations include area calculation, handedness reversals, and polygon intersections.

-- Spatial processing of polygons.
-Choose from -Sh which identifies perimeter and hole polygons (and flags/reverses them), -Si which returns the intersection of polygons (closed), -Su which returns the union of polygons (closed), -Ss which will split polygons that straddle the Dateline, and -Sj which will join polygons that were split by the Dateline.
-Note: Only -Ss has been implemented.
+Spatial processing of polygons.
+Choose from -Sbwidth which computes a buffer polygon around lines, -Sh which identifies perimeter and hole polygons (and flags/reverses them), -Si which returns the intersection of polygons (closed), -Su which returns the union of polygons (closed), -Ss which will split polygons that straddle the Dateline, and -Sj which will join polygons that were split by the Dateline.
+Note: Only -Sb, -Sh and -Ss have been implemented.

 - -V[level] (more …)